Leighton Chan, MD, MPH

 Galen O. Joe, MD

-Dr. Galen O. Joe, Deputy Chief of the Rehabilitation Medicine Department and Director of the Rehabilitation Medicine Consult Service at the NIH Clinical Center.
+Dr. Galen O. Joe, is the Deputy Chief of the Rehabilitation Medicine Department and Director of the Rehabilitation Medicine Consult Service at the NIH Clinical Center.
 He earned his undergraduate education at the University of Virginia in Charlottesville, VA; M.D. at the University of Medicine and Dentistry of New Jersey-Robert Wood Johnson Medical School in Piscataway, NJ; and dual residency training in Internal Medicine and Physical Medicine and Rehabilitation at Temple University Hospital in Philadelphia, PA.
 A Diplomate of the American Board of Physical Medicine and Rehabilitation, Dr. Joe completed senior staff fellowship training in musculoskeletal rehabilitation medicine in the Rehabilitation Medicine Department at the NIH Clinical Center.
 He is currently involved in research protocols looking at evaluation, conservative management and monitoring of patients with Complex Regional Pain Syndrome Type 1, avascular necrosis of the hip in HIV disease and assessment of impairments and function in inflammatory myopathies.
 His research interests are general, musculoskeletal, rheumatologic, and cardiopulmonary rehabilitation medicine.
 He currently collaborates on research protocols with the National Human Genome Research Institute, the National Institute of Allergy and Infectious Diseases, National Cancer Institute, the National Institute of Arthritis and Musculoskeletal and Skin Diseases, the National Institute of Nursing Research, the National Institute of Environmental Health Sciences, and the National Institute of Neurological Disorders and Stroke.

 Scott M. Paul, MD